DFXLuna/Decaf/program5_readme.txt

 - During the table dump, constructors are listed just like methods and they list a return type of void.

+- Blocks without names(like those used in if and while statements) are named BlockX, starting from 0.
+Each name will only ever used once throughout the program.

 - Arrays on types are stored as types, so they show up in the global type table.